Stonebank/SudokuSolver/README.md

 The older software did not always work as intended.
 The objective is to make this software work flawlessly at any time.

+# Requirements

+This project has been developed with JDK 17.
+It is recommended to use this version to avoid any obstacles with the software.

 # Usage

 To run SudokuSolver, clone the project via your IDE or code editor and execute "Launch.java".